brianseg014/domainpy/README.md

 ### Domain events

+> Capture the memory of something interesting which affects the
+> domain -- <cite>Martin Fowler</cite>

-An event decribe something that already happened as fact.
+A `Domain Event` decribe something that already happened as fact.
+Something which domain experts care abount.
+They should be significant to the business.
 We should write event names in past tense.
-Also, is a concept that belongs to the ubiquitous language of the business.
+They are concepts that belongs to the `Ubiquitous Language` of the business.
 An event can only happen once, and if the same thing happens again later, then it is a different event.
 And of course, the are immutable as we cannot change the history.

+Some other side effects can be triggered in the `Application Layer`, by reacting to the publishing of a `Domain Event`.

 ```python
 from domainpy.domain.model import DomainEvent